Thank you for reading our post, please rate this article at the end.

 - Not quite compact

-With 64-inches width and 100 horsepower, the Polaris RZR S4 1000 comes with power steering and engine braking.
+The Polaris RZR S 1000 is 64 inches wide and has 100 horsepower.
+It has power steering and engine braking.
 The dual A-arm suspension ensures a ground clearance of 12.5 inches.

 Moreover, The on-demand AWD system delivers power to the wheels more efficiently.

-This sturdy machine comes with a liquid-cooled, fuel-injected, four-stroke 999c twin-cylinder engine.
-As a result, you can achieve a maximum speed of 75 mph.
+This sturdy machine has a liquid-cooled, fuel-injected, four-stroke 999c twin-cylinder engine, which allows it to achieve a maximum speed of 75 mph.

-Walker Evans Racing coil-over shocks end with two inches diameter needle shock.
-These shocks come with 16 inches of travel riding on dual A-Arms.
-On the other hand, the rear is handled by 2.5 inches diameter, remote reservoir shocks with 18 inches of travel.
+Walker Evans Racing coil-over shocks end with a two-inch-diameter needle shock.
+These shocks have 16 inches of travel and ride on dual A-arms.
+On the other hand, the rear is handled by 2.5-inch-diameter remote reservoir shocks with 18 inches of travel.

-Consequently, the rear system rides no trailing arms with compression adjustment.
-By the way, Polaris RZR S4 1000 comes with a ground clearance of 13.5 inches.
+Consequently, the rear system does not have trailing arms with compression adjustment.
+By the way, the Polaris RZR S 1000 has a ground clearance of 13.5 inches.

 Pros